phetsims/mean-share-and-balance/doc/implementation-notes.md

 ### Introduction

-This document contains notes related to the implementation of Mean: Share and Balance.
+This document contains notes related to the implementation of the "Mean: Share and Balance" simulation.
 This is not an exhaustive description of the implementation.
 The intention is to provide a concise high-level overview, and to supplement the internal documentation (source code comments) and external documentation (design documents).

 Before reading this document, please read: